 The dining room of the Chadwicks’ home at 270 Clarendon is illustrated and described in The Book of American Interiors, by Charles Wyllys Elliott, published in 1876.
 It is described as 17 feet by 22 feet, including the space in a square bay window at the end opposite to the door.
 “The woodwork is of ash, and bears a tint, to relieve it from the rawness of new wood; but it is not dark. … An ash dado some four feet high protects the walls.”

 James Chadwick was a gynecologist and professor of gynecology at Harvard Medical School.
-In 1873, he established a free dispensary for the treatment of diseases of women.
+In October of 1873, he established a free dispensary for the treatment of diseases of women.
 In 1875 he established the Boston Medical Library and served as the librarian from its inception until his death.
 He was described by Oliver Wendell Holmes as the “untiring, imperturbable, tenacious, impressible, all-subduing agitator, who neither rested nor let others rest until the success of the library project was assured.”
 An active proponent of cremation, he reorganized the New England Cremation Society, assisted in the building of a model crematory and chapel near Boston, and served as president of the Massachusetts Cremation Society.

 During the 1888-1889 winter season, 270 Clarendon was the home of Dr. Walter Joseph Otis and his wife, Alice Dexter (Fay) Otis, probably living there upon their return from Europe, where he had been engaged in advanced medical studies.
 The Otises had moved by the next season, and by the 1891-1892 season were living at 267 Beacon.